Why does your mortgage keep going up?

 Homeowners insurance changes

-The cost of homeowners insurance may increase for a number of reasons, including a greater risk of damage to your home, the cost of repairing or replacing homes going up, or changes in your coverage amount.
+The cost of homeowners insurance may increase if there is a greater risk of damage or if the cost of replacing or repairing your home goes up.

 Adding an escrow account